USEPA/LCIAformatter/paper.md

 ReCiPe 2016 characterizes impacts across 18 midpiont indicators and three perspectives: Individualist, Hierarchist, and Egalitarian [@huijbregts_recipe_2017].
 The LCIA formatter generates endpoint impacts through a series of midpoint conversion factors provided for each indicator.
 As is done for TRACI2.1, where characterization factors are not supplied for unspecified secondary contexts, an average factor across the possible contexts is generated.
 This ensures that users that do not specify a secondary context (e.g. emission to air with no indication of population density) can still obtain a characterization factor for a flow.

 ## ImpactWorld+
-ImpactWorld+ v1.3 is downloaded as an Access database and global flows are read into a pandas dataframe at midpoint and endpoint levels [@bulle_impact_2019].
+ImpactWorld+ v1.3 is downloaded as an Access database and read into a pandas dataframe using the pyodbc.
+ImpactWorld+ v1.3 provides characterization factors for indicators at midpoint and endpoint levels [@bulle_impact_2019].
 Flows at native resolution or aggregated by landmass (continent, country, etc.) are currently excluded as they are not compatible with the FEDEFL at this time.
 Context information is added for water scarcity and availability categories, flowable name is applied as context for land occupation and transformation categories.
 Context descriptions are provided in the original source for all other categories.

 ## FEDEFL Inventory Methods
 The LCIA formatter generates life cycle inventory methods based on groups of elementary flows identified in the FEDEFL.
 For example, an inventory method for energy resource use represents the summation of all instances of these flows within a dataset.
 Where necessary unit conversions are applied to achieve a consistent indicator unit.

-# Applications
+## Monetization
 The LCIA formatter also includes a method-agnostic approach to convert indicators (midpoint or endpoint) to monetary values.
 The primary valuation is based on budget constraint modeling [@weidema_valuation_2009], updated to USD2014; conversions between the different ecosystem impact indicators (e.g., PDF.m2.yr and species.yr) are based on the species density calculations from ReCiPe 2008 [@goedkoop_recipe_2009].

+# Applications

 The LCIA methods generated by the LCIA formatter for use with the FEDEFL are hosted publicly on the FLCAC for use by LCA practitioners and researchers.
 These methods support life cycle assessments performed by many parties, including member agencies for the Federal LCA Commons such as U.S. EPA, U.S. DOE, USDA, DOD, and others.
 These methods also enable impact assessment for researchers utilizing the US Life Cycle Inventory (USLCI) Database.
 As a Python-based package, the LCIA formatter can also be accessed by the expanding ecosystem of publicly available tools for LCA automation, including [useeior](https://github.com/USEPA/useeior) and the Electricity Life Cycle Inventory ([electricitylci](https://github.com/USEPA/ElectricityLCI)).